Heiress of Secrets

 “Kneel.”

 The assassin kneeling behind me now, though, could end me before my king would know.
-My vanity mirror reflects the killer’s cloaked form, his face partly illuminated under his hood: his lips as fat as toads, his nose just short of bulbous, his eyes as flat as water.
+My vanity mirror reflects the killer’s cloaked form, his face partly illuminated under his hood: his nose just short of bulbous, his lips as fat as toads, his eyes as flat as water.

 Not the most attractive assassin I’ve hired over the years, but he could still strangle me with sweet and callous atrocity.

-All of his barbed wishes rot behind his sneer.
+Until the daunted rat drops his gaze to my monarch’s crest, on the hand mirror among the combs of my vanity, and my hopes rot behind his sneer.
 A hiss slithers between his teeth.
 “Whose life today, Queen?”

 Coward!
 Consigning me to another day in this never-ending scream.
 These endless shrieks.

-Unless… I could request a different target tonight.
+Unless I could request a different target tonight.

 Him.
 My hated jailor-king.